 Make a Charitable Donation

-If you have no idea what to buy (even after reading through this guide) then a gift card might be the safest way to go.
+If you have no idea what to buy (even after reading through this gift guide) then a gift card might be the safest way to go this Christmas.
 Does your child’s teacher like coffee?
 Get a Starbucks gift card.
 What about a gift card to a local restaurant or spa?
 Bookstores or stores like Target are also great choices for a small teacher’s gift this holiday season.

 Last year my son had two teachers.
 We decided to make donations in both of their names and bought them Indigo bookstore gift cards.
 By doing both we were able to help a good cause and give the teachers the opportunity to purchase something for themselves.

 I don’t know about you but I have a bunch of old and ugly travel mugs that I hate using because they’re gross.
 I’m sure my son’s teachers are in the same boat.
 Why not get them a fun travel mug that will make them smile first thing in the morning?
 You can add a gift card inside the mug or a charitable donation as well.